Francord/datapower-cleanup-job/README.md

 Attached is the PowerShell script to remove the expired certs on IBM DataPower Gateway.
-You must use the version 7.3.5 of PowerShell and above(the latest version is recommended) , if you are not sure about what version do you have, you can run the following command "$PSVersionTable" .
+You must use version 7.3.5 and above(the latest version is recommended).
+If you are not sure about what version you have, you can run the following command "$PSVersionTable".
 If you encounter any Microsoft or PowerShell related errors, run the command "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass" in the terminal before you run the script.
 The file is saved as deleteExpiredCerts.ps1